Usama01TN/ManyQt/README.md

 # 📚 ManyQt

 **ManyQt** is a lightweight abstraction layer that enables developers to write applications with a single API targeting PyQt and PySide.
-It supports multiple Qt versions and bindings—**PyQt4, PyQt5, PySide, PySide2, PyQt6, and PySide6**—under a **Qt5-style layout**, where `QtGui` and `QtWidgets` are separated.
+It supports multiple Qt versions and bindings **PyQt4, PyQt5, PySide, PySide2, PyQt6, and PySide6**—under a **Qt5-style layout**, where `QtGui` and `QtWidgets` are separated.

 *(Inspired from [QtPy](https://github.com/spyder-ide/qtpy) and [AnyQt](https://github.com/ales-erjavec/anyqt).)*